Behind the scenes of a Northern food delivery

 - Skids of food have travelled as far as 1,700 kms to reach communities in need.

 - The goal is to fill 1 million bellies in 2021.

 The Ontario SPCA and Humane Society has been busy delivering food to wherever it’s needed most.
 Through our efforts, we are helping food bank shelves remain stocked so pet guardians struggling to feed their pets can get the help they need.

 Pallets of food have also been sent to the far North, where pet food can be very costly and difficult to get.
 We’ve also been sharing food with rescues, who may not be receiving the donations they usually do to keep them running.
 During a time when our pet’s love and comfort is needed more than ever, we need to help keep families together.

 Grateful for your generousity

 Our world remains uncertain, but one thing has stayed consistent, and that’s generosity.
-Through programs like the Urgent Animal Care Fund, and our incredible donors and partners, the Ontario SPCA and Humane Society is doing its part to help make sure that people have what they need to care for the pets who make them smile.
+The Ontario SPCA and Humane Society is doing its part to help make sure that people have what they need to care for the pets who make them smile.

 Three cheers for the volunteers!
 Keep doing wonderful work, thank you!